 I recommend you make it a day or two in advance rather than freezing and thawing.

-So, now you’ve not only found out about my most traumatic baking experience, you also got a great dessert recipe to boot!
-Be sure to pin this flan recipe to your dessert Pinterest Board.
-The holidays are approaching, after all!
+So, now you’ve not only found out about my most traumatic baking experience, you also got the best Puerto Rican flan recipe to boot!
+Be sure to pin this creamy custard dessert to your sweets or dessert Pinterest Board.
+This dessert isn’t just for the holidays, after all!

 at Sense & EdibilityEquipment